 Important note: Initial treatment decisions should be based on clinical presentation and should NOT be delayed pending laboratory confirmation of influenza.

-These recommendations for laboratory testing do not apply to surveillance activities (e.g. Viral Watch, pneumonia surveillance programme), and testing should continue as guided by those individual surveillance programmes.
+These recommendations for laboratory testing do not apply to surveillance activities (e.g. Viral Watch, influenza-like illness (ILI), pneumonia surveillance programme), and testing should continue as guided by those individual surveillance programmes.

 6.1 Laboratory testing for influenza